 Section 1.

-That Section 886 shall be added to the Bexley Codified Ordinances:
+That Section 886 of the Bexley Codified Ordinances be amended as follows:

 886.01 HOUSING OFFICER.

-The Planning and Economic Development Director shall serve as the “Housing Officer” for all “community reinvestment areas” established by resolution of Council, and the

-Bexley Development Office is authorized and directed to administer and implement Sections 3735.65 to 3735.69 of the Ohio Revised Code.
+The Mayor or the Mayor’s designee shall serve as the “Housing Officer” for all “community reinvestment areas” established by resolution of Council, and the City of Bexley is authorized and directed to administer and implement Sections 3735.65 to 3735.69 of the Ohio Revised Code.
 The Housing Officer shall also verify the construction of a new structure and shall determine whether the costs of remodeling meet the requirements for an exemption under Section 3735.67 of the Ohio Revised Code.
 (Ord.
 67-02.
-Passed 9-24-02.)
+Passed 9-24-02.; Ord. ___-14, Passed _______)

 886.02 COMMUNITY REINVESTMENT AREA PROGRAM.

-(a) The Bexley Development Office shall utilize the procedures described under Section 3735.65 to 3735.69 of the Ohio Revised Code in review of proposals under the Community Reinvestment Area Program.
+(a) The City of Bexley shall utilize the procedures described under Section 3735.65 to 3735.69 of the Ohio Revised Code in review of proposals for the establishment of new Community Reinvestment Areas .

-(b) The Bexley Development Office shall forward each proposal, which satisfies the requirements of the state statute in all particulars, to City Council for consideration.
-Each proposal shall be accompanied by a resolution pursuant to Section 3735.66 of the Ohio Revised Code and recommendation for approval or disapproval from the Bexley Development Office.
+(b) The City of Bexley shall forward each such proposal, which satisfies the requirements of the state statute in all particulars, to City Council for consideration.
+Each proposal shall be accompanied by legislation pursuant to Section 3735.66 of the Ohio Revised Code and recommendation for approval or disapproval from the City of Bexley.

-(c) The resolution prepared pursuant to Section 3735.66 of the Ohio Revised Code
+(c) The legislation prepared pursuant to Section 3735.66 of the Ohio Revised Code

 shall describe the boundaries of the Community Reinvestment Area under consideration,

 establish that conditions described under Division (B) of Section 3735.65 of the Ohio Revised Code exist in the area and establish the amount and period of tax exemptions within the limits authorized by Section 3735.67 of the Ohio Revised Code and the Tax Incentive Program, Policy and Procedures Plan as adopted by Council.
-Resolutions adopted and approved pursuant to this subsection shall be published in a newspaper of general circulation once a week for two consecutive weeks immediately following its adoption as required by Section 3735.66 of the Ohio Revised Code.
+Legislation adopted and approved pursuant to this subsection shall be published in a newspaper of general circulation once a week for two consecutive weeks immediately following its adoption as required by Section 3735.66 of the Ohio Revised Code.
 (Ord.
 67-02.
-Passed 9-24-02.)
+Passed 9-24-02; Ord. ___-14, Passed _______)

 886.03 APPLICATION FOR TAX EXEMPTION.